 8. Electric Circus Taqueria

-This cute, funky spot is located in a beer hall with the Precarious Beer Project which is one of the best breweries in Williamsburg.
+This cute, funky, casual eatery is located in a beer hall with the Precarious Beer Project which is one of the best breweries in Williamsburg.

 Tables are first-come-first-serve and you order at the bar and the taco shop window before sitting down.